 Skin biopsy and histopathology to evaluate the cells and look for other possible causes such as mites.

-How is sunburn and solar dermatitis treated?
+How are sunburn and solar dermatitis treated?

 If you believe your cat has been sunburned seek veterinary attention immediately.
 Sunburn is exactly that, a burn to the skin and it is extremely painful.
 Treatment depends on the severity of the burn.